Manojkl/Cost_To_Consumers-CTC/AGI/Projects/Readme.md

 Extract the belief system of a individuals.

-Belief System - Preference and believe in all aspects of life.
+Belief System - Preference, Characteristics and believe in all aspects of life.